 As a follower of Jesus Christ I believe we can make adjustments in our life which will give us a richer experience living out each day.
 Even if you are not a follower of Christ there are shifts that can be made to improve your life experience.
 These shifts are intentional internal adjustments in mind and spirit, though small, each can make a big difference in how we do life.
 This is all about "shifting towards the richer side of life".
 Who of us would not want to live a more richer, fuller life.
 It is possible.
 I invite you to travel with me on my journey to the "richer side of life".
 Blessings, Richard Armstrong

 Rest for the weary soul.

 Finding Clear and Simple Faith

-UNEARTHING THE VAST RICHES OF THE FINISHED WORK OF CHRIST
+UNEARTHING THE VAST RICHES OF CHRIST